-- Do you want (clean) the rabbit hutch with me?
+Do you want (clean) the rabbit hutch with me?
 All verbs have an infinitive form.
-"To see", You don't need (leave) yet - it's not late. "to speak" and "to dance" are examples of the Don't forget (take) clean hay and straw for your rabbit. infinitive form.
-This form of the verb does not l want (go) and see my friend's rabbits on Sunday. have a tense, and it does not have a plural form.
-How long do you exp oect a rabbit (live)?
-It also does not have a subject in a sentence. and a water a later Un Alticana and Alter Altican You can't, for example, say "I to see a car".
+"To see", You don't need (leave) y et - it's not late. "to speak" and "to dance" are examples of the Don't forget (take) clean hay and straw for your ra bbit. infinitive form.
+This form of the verb does not l want (go) and see my fr iend's rabbits on Sunday. have a tense, and it does not have a plural form.
+How long do you exp ect a rabbit (live)?
+1 It also does not have a subject in a sentence.
+WE MARKEN HAR AN ANY WEINE You can't, for example, say "I to see a car".
+ZANAN MENYALIWA NA KANANA ALAWA KANANA K